Dooders/Dooders/docs/Learning.md

 A mind is a model for the way the Dooder experiences and acts in the simulation, how it perceives the environment, and how it reacts to it.
 A Dooder's mind model is a representation of its cognitive process in the simulation.

+The model is activated each step for every Dooder in the Environment.

 ### Example

 Here is one example of a mind model that takes a literal interpretation of the process during a Dooder's step.